-1.1 The Company refers to Deleverage S.A. and Cypher OÜ.
+1.1 The Company refers to Cypher Trading, UAB, and Deleverage S.A.

 Virtual Currency: value represented in digital form, which is digitally transferable, preservable or tradable and which natural persons or legal persons accept as a payment instrument, but that is not the legal tender of any country or funds for the purposes of the Directive (EU) 2015/2366 and Regulation (EU) 1093/2010.

 Our Services (the “Services”): exchange of virtual currency against a fiat currency and vice versa.

 Business Relationship: a relationship established between the Company and its Clients upon the conclusion of an online contract, also referred to as Terms and Conditions, for the provision of the Services.

 Compliance Officer: representative appointed by the Management Board responsible for the effectiveness of the Rules, conducting compliance over the adherence to the Rules